Poincar{\'e} series and linking of Legendrian knots: Background on Riemannian geometry

 \section{Background on Riemannian geometry}

-In this preliminary section, we collect some classical results on Riemannian and symplectic geometry following the presentation of~\cite[App.]{MaRi} -- see~\cite{Be78, Pa99, Web99} for a more detailed account.
+In this section, we collect some classical results on Riemannian and symplectic geometry -- see~\cite{Be78, Pa99, Rug07} for a more detailed account.
 Along the way, we recall classical notations that are used all along this article.
-Throughout this section, $(X,g)$ is a smooth Riemannian manifold of dimension $n_0\geqslant 2$.